Is Cancer a Disability?

 Can You Get Disability Benefits for Cancer?

-As said earlier, getting disability benefits can be easy with a few limitations.
-Now, there are instances when people experience disability due to long term cancer treatment or even with side-effects of cancer.
+As stated earlier, applying for disability benefits can appear easy but can involve a few challenges. are instances when people experience disability due to long-term cancer treatment or experience severe side-effects of cancer.

-For example, this disease makes a person physically as well as emotionally weak.
-It can happen where the patient is unable to work and earn a living.
-In such cases, the SSA judges their disabilities and grant them benefits under the SSA programs.
+For example, cancer can make a person physically as well as emotionally weak.
+This disease can be severe enough to interfere with a person’s ability to work and earn a living and carry out routine activities.
+In such cases, the SSA evaluates their disabilities and decides whether to grant them benefits under the SSA programs.

-As per the rules of SSA a person qualifies as disabled when their disability lasts for one year or more.
-On such occasions, the person is not able to perform their daily duty, or they are unable to continue with their job.
+As per the rules of the SSA, a person qualifies as disabled when their disability lasts for one year or more.
+In such cases, the person is not able to perform their daily activities, or they are unable to continue with their job.

-It is seen that cancer patients are unable to function properly due to the effects of treatment as well.
-Procedures like chemotherapy and radiation therapy impacts the patient more than they realize.
+Very often, people who are diagnosed with cancer are unable to function properly due to the effects of treatment as well.
+Procedures like chemotherapy and radiation therapy detrimentally impact people who undergo such treatments more than they realize.

 - heart problems